What We See

 In recent years, record amounts of capital have been raised to pursue opportunities in ABF, much of it within narrowly focused, sector-specific vehicles.
 As a result, flexibility and a go-anywhere investment mandate have become more important than ever—not only for uncovering overlooked or underappreciated sectors, but also for actively avoiding overcrowded areas of the market.

 While there is a perception that size is essential to accessing the most attractive opportunities, the data suggests otherwise.
-Nearly 85% of private debt capital raised last year went into funds with more than $1 billion in AUM, creating intense pressure to deploy capital into a limited number of “mega-transactions.”
+Over 85% of private debt capital raised last year went into funds with more than $1 billion in AUM, creating intense pressure to deploy capital into a limited number of “mega-transactions.”
 This has led to diseconomies of scale, where an abundance of capital drives down returns rather than enhancing them.

 Private Debt Capital Raised by Fund Size